 Effects of the Great Depression

-How It Still Affects You Today
+How This Low Point in American History Still Affects You Today

 The Great Depression of 1929 devastated the U.S. economy.
 Half of all banks failed.
 Unemployment rose to 25 percent and homelessness increased.
 Housing prices plummeted 30 percent, international trade collapsed by 60 percent, and prices fell 10 percent per year.
 It took 25 years for the stock market to recover.